amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 docker push 123456789012.dkr.ecr.eu-central-1.amazonaws.com/interstella-monolith:latest
 </pre>

-Back on the EC2 instance you logged into, navigate to the workshop3/code/monolith folder and build your Docker image.
+Back on the EC2 instance you logged into, navigate to the monolith folder and build your Docker image.
 The build command below corresponds directly with the one that you got just a minute ago.

 <pre>
 $ cd monolith